Please Note! BPN is now a 501(c)(3) non-profit and has moved to a new website: BerkeleyParentsNetwork.org

-BPN cannot accept postings that seek responses to survey-type questions
+BPN cannot accept postings that seek responses to broad survey-like questions

 such as "I would like to hear from parents about the pros and cons of

-Open-ended survey questions have the potential to general too many
+Survey questions have the potential to generate too many

 It is possible that when you ask for advice on the BPN, you may